ulisespereira/AttractorDynamics/README.md

 For generating fig4.pdf, first run `python main.py` on the `numeric/network_simulation` directory.
 The simulation will take a couple of hours depending on your machine.
 It will create two large files `the_dynamics.p' (~800MB) and `the_overlaps.p' (~1.15GB).
-They store the dynamics of 100 neurons and all the overlaps corresponding for10 realizations of the dynamics.
+They store the dynamics of 100 neurons and all the overlaps for 10 realizations of the 8s dynamics.

 # Capacity_vs_g